elastic/apm-agent-nodejs/README.md

 - **Default:** `true`
 - **Env:** `OPBEAT_ACTIVE`

-A boolean specifying if errors should be collected by the Opbeat client or not.
+A boolean specifying if errors should be collected by the Opbeat agent or not.
 Normally you would not want to capture errors in your development or testing environments.
 If you are using the `NODE_ENV` envrionment variable, you can use this to determine the state: